Anti Aging: Low cost Ultrasound Therapy Using Low-Frequency Sound Waves Reverses Signs of Aging

-Ultrasound considered harmless has been used in medicine for decades as therapy for a wide range of ailments.
+Ultrasound, considered harmless, has been used in medicine for decades as therapy for a wide range of ailments.

-It is now possible to give body cells a second shot at youth?
+Is it now possible to give body cells a second shot at youth?

 US-based scientists have discovered that by exposing cells to low-frequency sound waves, it is possible to restart cell division and thus prevent some of the signs of aging.